 The Bodhisatta put on a fancy outfit of red cloth and golden armor and then asked the king if he wanted the arrow to bring down the fruit with an upward shot or by the arrow dropping down from above.
 The king, intrigued, said he had never seen a falling arrow bring down a target, so requested this.
 The Bodhisatta told the king his arrow would soar up to the heaven of the four great kings, so he must be patient.
 He let the arrow fly and then shot a second, faster arrow that struck a feather of the first, turning it back down toward Earth.
 It fell so fast it made the sound of thunder, scaring all the bystanders, and cut right through the mango stalk.
 The Bodhisatta caught the arrow in one hand and the mangoes in the other.
 The king and all the onlookers were so astonished they showered the Bodhisatta with riches worth tens of millions.

 Meanwhile, seven other kings had learned that the Bodhisatta had left his home, so they decided to conquer it.
 The Bodhisatta’s brother was terrified, knowing that without the help of his older brother the kingdom would fall and he would die.
-So he sent men to beg for his return and the Bodhisatta agreed.
-When he returned, he assured his brother that everything would be fine and then wrote a message – “I have returned home and will kill all of you with a single arrow.
-Those who wish to live should escape now.” – on an arrow and shot it onto a golden dish at the dinner table where all seven kings where eating.
+He sent men to beg for the Bodhisatta’s help, and the Bodhisatta agreed.
+When he returned, the Bodhisatta assured his brother that everything would be fine and then wrote a message—”I have returned home and will kill all of you with a single arrow.
+Those who wish to live should escape now.”—on an arrow and shot it onto a golden dish at the dinner table where all seven kings where eating.
 When they read the message they were half-dead with fright and all fled back to their homes.

 The kingdom saved, the Bodhisatta renounced the world to live as an ascetic.